 Symptoms due to increased pressure in the skull

 The brain is contained within the skull and has a fixed amount of space.
-If a tumour grows in the brain it will often cause an increase in pressure within the skull, which can cause symptoms to develop.
+If a tumour grows in the brain, it can cause an increase in pressure within the skull.
+This can cause symptoms to develop.
 An increase of pressure in the skull is called raised intracranial pressure (ICP).
 The most common symptoms of raised pressure within the brain are headaches, feeling sick (nausea) and being sick (vomiting).

 Of course, many other things can cause headaches or feelings of sickness, but if you have either of these for over a week with no sign of getting better, it's important that you see your GP to get them checked out.